Engoo Blog Travel & Fun

 Tickets to the Super Bowl are very expensive — even the cheapest tickets can cost thousands of dollars!

-However, not seeing the game in person is no problem because many people host large parties in their homes.
-These parties usually include lots of food and drinks.
-In fact, Thanksgiving is the only other day in America that is bigger for food!
+Instead, many people throw large parties at home.
+These parties are among friends or family members and usually include lots of food and drinks.
+In fact, Thanksgiving is the only other day in America that is bigger for food.

 Popular foods on Super Bowl Sunday include hamburgers, hot dogs, pizza, potato chips and lots of soft drinks or alcohol.